Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Reproducibility Statement

 \section{Reproducibility Statement}

 We make the following efforts to enhance reproducibility of our results:

-\paragraph{Model availability.} All models used in our experiments are publicly available.
+\paragraph{Model availability.} All models used in our experiments are either already public or will be released to the public.
 Target Guard Models (TGMs) can be constructed without additional training or data by applying the composition procedure in Algorithm~\ref{alg:guard-vector-compose} to publicly available PLMs, Guard Models, and CP Models (see §\ref{subsec:models} and Appendix~\ref{app:cjk-llamaguard}).
-In addition, the TGM with streaming-aware prefix SFT is available on Hugging Face (\url{https://huggingface.co/K-intelligence/Llama-SafetyGuard-Content-Binary}).
+In addition, the TGM with streaming-aware prefix SFT is publicly available on Hugging Face (see the model link on the first page).

 \paragraph{Datasets.} Some datasets used for training and evaluation are proprietary and not publicly sharable.
 For these, we provide transparent documentation including sample counts, category distributions, and descriptions in Appendices~\ref{app:training-data}, \ref{app:eval-data}.
-All language-specific evaluation datasets are unmodified open datasets, with references and details summarized in Appendix~\ref{app:cjk-llamaguard}.
+All public evaluation datasets are identified with references, and any translation, label mapping, or category aggregation applied in our evaluation is documented in the corresponding appendix sections (Appendix~\ref{app:cjk-llamaguard}).
+We also audit train--evaluation overlap against the primary evaluation sets in Appendix~\ref{app:overlap}.

 \paragraph{Hyper-parameters, environments, and protocols.} Training hyper-parameters are provided in Appendix~\ref{app:training-hparams}.
 Hardware and software specifications are reported in Appendix~\ref{app:eval-env}.
 The evaluation protocol, covering both offline and streaming regimes, is documented in §\ref{subsec:protocol}.